asadbhatti138/SKK-gallery/README.md

 # SKK-gallery website
-This repository is belongs to a gallery website in which there are different categories of wallpapers in high definition quality and you can easily download it with one click.
+This repository belongs to a gallery website in which there are different categories of wallpapers in high definition quality and you can easily download it with one click.
 This website is designed in HTML and CSS at beginer level.<br><br>